vasvlad/aws_s3_glaicer_collector/README.md

 AWS collector

 Install:
-1. You must install aws-sk
+1. You must install aws-sdk
    Use this instruction:
    https://github.com/aws/aws-sdk-php#installing-via-composer
+2. Change path for aws-sdk in file bypassing.php default path is "require 'vendor/autoload.php';"
+3. Copy file base.conf.example to file base.conf and change
+   user, password and host for mysql database.